 Projects on Mahanadi River:

-- Mahanadi main canal and Tandula reservoir were completed during pre-plan period.
+- Mahanadi main canal and Tandula reservoir were completed during the pre-plan period.

-- During the plan period, Hirakud dam, Mahanadi delta project, Hasdeo Bango, Mahanadi Reservoir Project were completed.
+- During the plan period, the Hirakud dam, Mahanadi Delta Project, the Hasdeo Bango, and the Mahanadi Reservoir Project were completed.

 - Hirakud Dam aims at controlling floods in the Mahanadi basin, providing water for irrigation and municipal water supply.